kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 This dual heritage, as both a technique for subjective measurement _and_ for allocating weights among items, suggests that these techniques have much to offer the practice of distributed capital allocation, which solves exactly these problems.

 Despite these favorable qualities, pairwise methods have remained niche among distributed capital allocators.
-They have seen some use, as a part of Optimism's RetroPGF program (helping to allocate $20mm in funding) as well in this year's [Deep Funding](http://deepfunding.org/) initiative, but have yet to capture the enthusiasm as the other techniques discussed.
+They have seen some use, as a part of Optimism's RetroPGF program (helping to allocate $20mm in funding) as well in this year's [Deep Funding](http://deepfunding.org/) initiative, but have yet to capture the enthusiasm of the other techniques discussed.

 I believe that this is due at least in part to there being several key gaps in pairwise practice, and the lack of an overarching vision.
 These gaps, which will be discussed below, make the technique difficult to use and difficult to communicate.